Lindsay Lohan: Return to film and resurgence (2021–present)

 In May 2021, Netflix announced that Lohan would return to acting by starring in a Christmas romantic comedy in which she would play a hotel heiress suffering from amnesia after a skiing accident.
 Falling for Christmas was released on November 10, 2022, marking her first role in a major production in over a decade.
 Lohan performed original songs for the film's soundtrack, as well as "Jingle Bell Rock", which was released as a promotional single.
 Falling for Christmas was the most-watched holiday movie released in 2022 in the United States.
 Lohan's performance in the film received generally positive reviews.
 In 2022, she also served as the narrator for Amazon Prime Video's reality dating show Lovestruck High.

 In March 2022, Netflix revealed that Lohan had signed a deal to star in two more films for the streaming service.
 In September 2022, it was announced Lohan was set to star as a book editor in the romantic comedy Irish Wish, which was released in March 2024.
 Owen Gleiberman of Variety said that "Lohan hasn't lost her ability to light up a scene; she has a seasoned radiance."
 Stephanie Zacharek of Time agreed, and believed that "there's something both appealing and touching about this performance".
 The second film under the deal, Our Little Secret, began production in January 2024, and was released on November 27, 2024.

 Lohan reunited with Jamie Lee Curtis for Freakier Friday (2025), in which she reprised her role as Anna Coleman.
-Her fifth feature-film with Walt Disney Pictures, it also marked her first theatrical release since The Canyons (2013), and her third highest-grossing film, with a global revenue of $135 million to date.
-She is set to star in and produce Hulu's drama series Count My Lies, her first starring role in a series.
+Her fifth feature-film with Walt Disney Pictures, it also marked her first wide theatrical release since Machete (2010), and her second highest-grossing film, with a global revenue of $153 million to date.
+She is set to star in and produce Hulu's drama series Count My Lies, her first starring role in a series, set to debut in 2027.